melashkr/technical-articles/evaluating-iot-protocols/README.md

 (AMQP, MQTT, HTTP) to find out the best protocol that can be integrated in Internet of Things (IoT) devices to ensure high performance and security.
 In our experiment, we will use Azure IoT-Hub to process the data from simulated application.
-The result will be used to secure transferring the IoT-Data by automated vehicles.
+The result shows which IoT protocol processes a big amount of data with high performance.

 ## Architecture

-Presuming, that three tractors are running in a farm wich every tractor uses different iot-procol (AMQP, MQTT, HTTP).
+Presuming, that there are three tractors running in a farm where every tractor uses different IoT-protcol (AMQP, MQTT, HTTP).
-Each of this tractor has many sensor devices that send data such as motortemperature, speed, locationX, locationY to IoTHub.
+Each of this tractors has many sensor devices that send data such as motortemperature, speed, locationX, locationY to Azure hub.

-The goal is to calculate the duration by 100, 1000 and 3000 requests which will be sent asynchronous from each tractor to azure IoT Hub.
+The goal is to calculate the duration of processed data when sending 100, 1000 and 3000 requests asynchronously from each tractor to azure IoT Hub.
+The IoT device (e.g. sensors) are simulated using a console application.

-In order to implement the solution we need to provision the following services:
+In order to implement the solution the following services were provisioned:
  - Azure IoT Hub
  - Function App
  - Storage Account Gen2 with Azure Storage Account Table